Sciance-Inc/statisfactory/readme.md

     x, y = datasets.make_regression(n_samples=samples, n_features=5, n_informative=3)
     df = pd.DataFrame(x, columns=[str(i) for i in range(0, 5)]).assign(y=y)

-    return {
-        "masterFile": df
-    }  # Persist the df, since "masterFile" is defined in catalog
+    return df  # Persist the df, since "masterFile" is defined as an Artefact in the signature

 # Optionaly, check the generated dataframe : the craft still accept function paramters as usual.